JREAM/php-saas-jream/app/updates.md

 - Bug: Fixed Payment Gateways
 - Bug: Fixed Sentry (Out of Date)
 - Bug: Fixed Streaming Bug (This was only Local, not Live)
-- Todo: Test Facebook Login
+- Ensure: Facebook Login Login still working with new Graph SDK
-- Todo: Test Viewing Video, Odd local behavior that is illogical (~3 hours already)
+- Ensure: Viewing Videos works correctly.
+Though odd local dev behavior that is not logical
 - New: Added System  Status at `status.jream.com`
 - Future Plans are Beginning, it may take a few months.
 A few involve:
     - Run Everything Containerized